kafftass/Dusk2Dawn/README.md

    *
    *  The first two must be in decimal degrees (DD), e.g. 10.001, versus the
    *  more common degrees, minutes, and seconds format (DMS), e.g. 10° 00′ 3.6″.
-   *  The time zone offset can be expressed in float in the few cases where the
+   *  The time zone offset can be expressed in decimal fractions, e.g. "5.75"
-   *  the zones are offset by 30 or 45 minutes, e.g. "5.75" for Nepal Standard
+   *  for Nepal Standard Time, in the few cases where the zones are offset by 30
-   *  Time.
+   *  or 45 minutes.
    *
-   *  HINT: An easy way to find the longitude and latitude for any location is
+   *  HINT: An easy way to find the longitude and latitude for any arbitrary
-   *  to find the spot in Google Maps, right click the place on the map, and
+   *  location is to find the spot in Google Maps, right click the place on the
-   *  select "What's here?".
+   *  map, and select "What's here?".
 At the bottom, you’ll see a card with the
    *  coordinates.
    */
   Dusk2Dawn losAngeles(34.0522, -118.2437, -8);